helkyar/spreadsheet/README.md

 ## Future Improvements

+There is no end when creating a fully functional spreadsheet

 - **More features**: One of the most interesting ones to explore are referencing cells from other sheets as well as allowing for cell styles personalization (color, font, format, ...).
-Cell resize and cell fusion
+Cell resize and cell combination, select multiple columns or rows and allow to drag and insert them with preview animation, undo nad redo...
 - **More dynamic features**: Allowing to insert images and generate graphics
 - **Advanced Analytics**: Integrating more sophisticated analytics to better understand user behavior and engagement with the content.